Skip to content

 Web and static services get a preferred URL.
 Database services can get public hostnames when database public access is enabled and the root domain is configured.

-Forge keeps the runtime pieces visible: Docker containers, persistent database volumes, Caddy routes, BuildKit builds, generated service domains, variables, logs, backups, and maintenance all stay close to the service they affect.
+Forge keeps deployments, persistent database storage, service routes, generated domains, variables, logs, backups, and maintenance close to the service they affect.